-For close relatives like this it makes sense to set up a separate profile for each.
+For close relatives like this it makes sense to set up a separate map for each.
 Also be sure to investigate inferred matching.

 This site lets you assign segments to ancestors by making use of the segments you share with known matches.
 To assign segments to ancestors, you need to know how you're related to someone with whom you have a DNA match.

 For example, say you match a second cousin called Bill.
 Your most recent common ancestors are your great grandparents Robert and Susan.
 The process is then quite simple: you can infer that you inherited the segments you share with Bill from these common ancestors.